roderickmackenzie/matlab_robot_buggy/WS0/worksheet.md

 <p align="center">
 <img src="./images/emulator.jpg"  width=35% >

 Figure 2: The buggy emulator.
+The objects can be configured to build any obstacle course.
+The buggy is sat at the bottom left of the course waiting for instructions.
 </p>

 Doing this lab with the emulator